amblount/amblount.github.io/IMA.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MJ8nlZerJJk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Alivia works on music and data
+As I gained more skills in technoogy and software engineering I found a passion data and metadata.
+I spent a lot of time thinking about how metadata could be used to help music consumers find better recommendations.
+I had to learn a little about analytics and parsing large and small data sets and in my spare time I worked in the first version of sentify the sentiment analysis music project.
+I also interviews with large financial technoogy companies in the data science department, so even interviewing with these companies I learned more about how big data and machine learning were being used to make recommendations.
+I guess music recommendations are my area of interest.

+_**ALIVIA LOVES MUSIC RECOMMENDATION ENGINES**_

 <p float="left">
   <img src="/images/datascienceagenda.jpeg" width="200" />
   <img src="/images/datasciencefolder.jpeg" width="200" />